RedisLabs/redislabs-docs/content/rs/developing/crdbs/strings.md

 ### String Data Type with Counter Value in CRDBs

-While traditional Redis does not have an explicit counter type, Redis Enterprise Pack's CRDBs does.
+While traditional Redis does not have an explicit counter type, Redis Enterprise Software's CRDBs does.
 Counters can be used to implement distributed counters.
 This can be useful when counting total views of an article or image, or when counting social interactions like "retweets" or "likes" of an article in a CRDB distributed to multiple geographies.